OLD OXFORD

 Between Towns Road

-The above postcard, which dates from about 1907, shows Between Towns Road (then known as High Street) looking northwards towards the Swan.
-Below: Detail showing the children
+The above postcard, which dates from about 1907, shows Between Towns Road (then known as High Street, Cowley) looking northwards towards the Swan.
+The pair of gabled cottages on the right are the South African War Memorial Cottages built in 1902 (now demolished).

 Detail showing the children